Devleaps/github-secret-synchronizer/README.md

 Make sure to install the GitHub App on the repositories you want to synchronize to in case you want to synchronize to selected repositories.

-The following environment variables are mandatory for github-secrets-synchronizer to work:
+The following environment variables are mandatory for github-secret-synchronizer to work:
 - `GITHUB_APP_ID` - The ID of the GitHub App
 - `GITHUB_APP_PRIVATE_KEY` - The private key of the GitHub App
 - `GITHUB_APP_INSTALLATION_ID` - The installation ID of the GitHub App